David Roux

 David Roux is an American businessman, technology investor and philanthropist.
-He co-founded Silver Lake Partners in 1999 with Jim Davidson, Glenn Hutchins and Roger McNamee.
-In 2020, David founded BayPine LP with Anjan Mukherjee.
+He is the managing partner of the investment firm BayPine.
+Previously, he co-founded Silver Lake Partners with Jim Davidson, Glenn Hutchins and Roger McNamee.

 Early life and education

-David Roux was born in New London, Connecticut, and grew up in Lewiston, Maine, where he attended grade school and high school.
-David graduated from Harvard College (1978/79), has an M.Phil from King's College, Cambridge (1980), and an MBA from Harvard Business School (1984).
-David Roux served in leadership roles at Lotus Software and Oracle Corporation before founding Silver Lake Partners in 1999.
+David Roux grew up in Lewiston, Maine, where he attended grade school and high school.
+He graduated from Harvard College, has an M.Phil from King's College, Cambridge, and an MBA from Harvard Business School.

+Career

+After business school, Roux founded Datext and served as its CEO before it was acquired by Lotus Software.
+He served in leadership roles at Lotus and Oracle Corporation before becoming chairman and CEO of Oracle subsidiary Liberate Technologies.
+In 1999, he and his associates founded Silver Lake Partners.

+In 2020, Roux founded BayPine LP with Anjan Mukherjee and serves as one of its managing partners.

 Affiliations

 David has served in the boards of numerous private and public companies, including Boston Scientific, Symantec, Veritas Technologies, Seagate Technology, Business Objects, UGS Corp, Gartner Group, Intelsat, and Avaya, among others.
 He is currently chairman of The Jackson Laboratory.
 David previously served on the boards of Bowdoin College, National Audubon Society, the Environmental Defense Fund (EDF) and Center for Advanced Study in the Behavioral Sciences at Stanford University.